Add message if registration is disabled and fix file preview provider

 🏢 About Swissmakers GmbH

 Swiss DataShare is actively maintained and developed by Swissmakers GmbH.
-We are committed to providing a reliable, secure, and feature-rich file sharing solution for our customers and the open-source community.
+We are committed to providing a reliable, secure, and feature-rich file sharing solution for our customers and the broader user community.

 - Repository: https://github.com/swissmakers/swiss-datashare